-The mission of the McDowell Center is to empower individuals who are blind and visually impaired to achieve greater education outcomes, become more effective in the workplace, and enjoy participation in community life.
+The mission of the McDowell Center is to empower individuals who are blind and visually impared to achieve greater education outcomes, become more effective in the workplace and enjoy participation in community life.

-For persons declared eligible for OVR services who choose to come to the McDowell Center, there is no cost for lodging, food, in-house training services, and other basic services.
-Persons who come to the McDowell Center do not lose their Social Security/Medicare benefits or have them reduced.
+For individuals who are eligble for McDowell Center services, there is no cost for food, lodging, in-house training services, and other support services.
+Individuals who come to the McDowell Center do not lose their Social Security or Medicare benefits or have them reduced.

 Does the Center provide around-the-clock assistance for individual students?

-Yes, there will be a residential aide available in the evening and night to provide assistance as needed.
-Training is offered from 8:00am to 4:00PM in a learning environment designed to encourage independence and teach appropriate social/work skills that are vital to succeed at work and in the community.
+Yes, a residential aide is available to provide assistance as needed.
+Training is offered from 9:00am to 4:00PM in a learning environment designed to encourage independence and teach appropriate social/work skills that are vital to succeed at work and in the community.

 Who makes up the student body?

 The Center serves adults who have a range of vision loss and range of skills, abilities, and work histories.
 We also provide programming for high school age individuals through our Pre-Employment Transitions Services program.

 Does the dorm ever close during the year?

 Yes.
 Residential services at the McDowell Center are typically closed for adults in July to serve transition aged youth, for a few weeks during Winter Break and long weekends for other holidays.
 During these times classes are not held and students return home or make arrangements for their housing during this time.